Ashraf Ghani Fast Facts - KESQ

 CNN Editorial Research

-Here’s a look at the life of Ashraf Ghani, president of Afghanistan.
+Here’s a look at the life of Ashraf Ghani, former president of Afghanistan.

 Personal